vidardb/PyVidarDB/README.md

 # Remove 'key1' from the database.
 db.delete(b"key1")

-# Put a map from 'key2' to multiple values into the database.
+# Put a pair of 'key2' and multiple values into the database.
 db.put(b"key2", [b"value1", b"value2", b"value3"])

 # Get the value(s) of the provided key.